samuelolteanu/esphome-pellet-stove-controller/README.md

 - Pellet consumption and power output estimation (in watts) based on pellet usage.
 - Fan throttle via sigma delta modulation when needed.
 - Pump freeze protection
-- Can be tested with cold hardware or simply nor hwardware, just a flashed ESP.
+- Can be tested with cold hardware or simply no hwardware, just a flashed ESP.

 Disclaimer:
 IT HAS THE POTENTIAL TO BURN DOWN YOUR HOUSE OR EVEN WORSE AND I WILL NOT BE RESPOSIBLE FOR IT IN ANY WAY.